AndrewRPorter/website/markdown/blog/python_keyword_extraction.md

 ## Background

 There are several different libraries/methods that can perform keyword extraction in Python.
-In this post, we will mainly be focused on RAKE (Rapid Automatic Keyword Extraction).
+In this post, we will mainly focus on RAKE (Rapid Automatic Keyword Extraction).

-RAKE is a novel method of automatically extracting keywords from documents created by research MUCH smarter than me.
+RAKE is a novel method of automatically extracting keywords from documents created by researchers **much** smarter than me.
 Check out their paper [here](https://www.researchgate.net/publication/227988510_Automatic_Keyword_Extraction_from_Individual_Documents).

-Thankfully, the open-source community has taken the approach described in this paper and created a helper class to extract keywords.
+Thankfully, the open-source community has taken the approach described in this paper and created a wrapper extract keywords.
 We will be using the [rake-nltk](https://github.com/csurfer/rake-nltk) package to perform (note there are other python RAKE implementations but this one is PIP installable which I like).

-_Checkout [this](https://www.analyticsvidhya.com/blog/2022/01/four-of-the-easiest-and-most-effective-methods-of-keyword-extraction-from-a-single-text-using-python/) awesome blog post by Ali Mansour if you want to see a comparison of other Python keyword extraction libraries._
+_Checkout [this](https://www.analyticsvidhya.com/blog/2022/01/four-of-the-easiest-and-most-effective-methods-of-keyword-extraction-from-a-single-text-using-python/) awesome blog post by [Ali Mansour](https://www.analyticsvidhya.com/blog/author/ali8445u/) if you want to see a comparison of other Python keyword extraction libraries._

 ## Setup